HimanshuGoel/full-stack-learnings/EXTRACTED_NOTES_PART3.md

 - Module pattern – this is useful ness of closure mechanism.
 Classic module pattern has two characteristics, first there must be wrapping function that’s gets executed, secondly there must be one or more functions that get returned from that function call, so one or more inner function that have colure over the inner private scope.
 So by this it can access the internal state that makes it a module.
 It implements encapsulation and principle of least exposure.
 It is like a module factory.

 - Prototype – every single “object” is built by a constructor function.
 Each time a constructor is called, a new object is created.
-A constructor makes an object linked to its own prototype. [[prototype]] are called internal linkage with its constructor call function’s porotype.
+A constructor makes an object linked to its own prototype. [[prototype]] are called internal linkage with its constructor call function’s prototype.

 - JavaScript and Lua are only two languages which are object oriented; others like C# are just class oriented languages.
 Only in these languages we can create object without a class.

-- The alternate name for __proto__ is dunder proto.
+- The alternate name for `__proto__` is dunder proto.
 It is a getter function, which is actually resides only at main object prototype object.
 This getter function returns the internal prototype linkage.
 IE11 above supports it, we can use Object.getPrototypeOf() function in IE9.

-- Prototype linkages – it will go one level up to the porotype if that property / function doesn’t get found on the current instance.
+- Prototype linkages – it will go one level up to the prototype if that property / function doesn’t get found on the current instance.
 If we have same property on the object same as prototype then object property will over shadow the prototype ones.
 Need to use foo.prototype.identify.

 - Using same method name at multiple levels in an object is called shadowing.